 Who can use the 3D printer?

-Anyone can!
-There is a certification class available (1-2 hours).
+Anyone can print our floor models!
 Once certified, you can bring your own models in and use the printer for up to 11 hours at a time!
 Even without this class, you can come and select from a variety of pre-made objects to print!

 How do I access the printer?